It was my fault they died; that I admit to—but I did it out of fear.

-After Aikawa-san excused herself and went to the car, and I headed to my room and changed into decent clothes.
+After Aikawa-san excused herself and went to the car, I headed to my room and changed into decent clothes.
 I couldn't stop myself from getting excited when I picked up my shirt and jeans from the drawer.
 They had a price tag on them, and the shoes he'd given me were in a new box containing that new shoe smell.
+God, I loved that damned smell.
 Takahiro had bought me clothing, and that meant that I got to wear something first for a change.

 They were mine.

 After removing the tags and changing, I walked out of my room and down the hall towards the kitchen.
 Halfway there, my feet came to a slow halt, and I overheard my brother and Usami-san talking.